Estuary

 • Open source ELT: Meltano is the main successor to Stitch if you’re looking for a Singer-based framework.

-• Configure-driven: If you are looking for a configure-driven approach to ELT, Meltano may be a great option for you.
+• Configuration-driven: If you are looking for a configure-driven approach to ELT, Meltano may be a great option for you.

-• Connectivity: Meltano and Airbyte collectively have the most containers, which makes sense given their open source history with Singer.
+• Connectivity: Meltano and Airbyte collectively have the most connectors, which makes sense given their open source history with Singer.
 Meltano supports Singer and has an SDK wrapper for Airbyte, giving it 600+ open source connectors in total.
 Open source connectors have their limits, so it’s important to test out carefully based on your needs.

 Cons

-• Configure not low-code: If you’re looking for a more graphical, low-code approach to integration, Meltano is not a good choice.
+• Not low-code: If you’re looking for a more graphical, low-code approach to integration, Meltano is not a good choice.

 • Latency: Meltano is batch-only.
 It does not support streaming.
 While you can reduce polling intervals down to seconds, there is no staging area.
 The extract and load intervals need to be the same.
 Meltano is best suited for supporting historical analytics for this reason.

 • Reliability: Some will say Meltano has less issues when compared to Airybte.
 But it is open source.
-If you have issues you can only rely on the open source community for support.
+Connectors may not be maintained and if you have issues you can only rely on the open source community for support.

 • Scalability: There isn’t as much documentation to help with scaling Meltano, and it’s not generally known for scalability, especially if you need low latency.
 Various benchmarks show that larger batch sizes deliver much better throughput.
 But it’s still not the level of throughput of Estuary or Fivetran.
 It’s generally minutes even in batch mode for 100K rows.